Tensions Over Kavanaugh's Nomination Rise As Key Senators Criticize Trump Comments

 Sen. Lindsey Graham, R-S.C., blamed Democrats for politicizing Kavanaugh's confirmation process and passionately defended Trump's nominee at the confirmation hearing last week.
 He predicted the nomination process would be forever changed — there would be a "before" Kavanaugh and an "after" Kavanaugh for those seeking federal office or a judicial appointment.

 "I'm telling all of my colleagues that this is the most despicable thing I've seen since I've been up here," Graham said.
-"Woe be on to those who run for office in the future or want to be a judge.
+"Woe be unto those who run for office in the future or want to be a judge.
 There's a lot at stake here."

 Graham was one of three senators who had their personal information, including cell and home phone numbers and addresses, posted on Wikipedia and recirculated on Twitter.
 He and other Senate Republicans now travel the halls of the Capitol with a police detail out of fears of violence.